paloukari/OrcaDetector/final_report.md

 To allow the network to detect a negative class (no species detected) we collected and added in the dataset a new class that represented the hydrophone background noise.
 To do this, we created a noise collection command that run for the duration of a weekend and periodically collected background noise samples from the OrcaSound live feed hydrophones, to make sure that we had a plethora of recorded different background noise phenomena (different ships, speed boats, waves, weather etc.).

-#### Data stratification
+#### Stratified Train / Val / Test Datasets

-We stratified the remaining samples in three statas:
+We stratified the remaining samples into three datasets in order that each species would be present in approximately the same proportions in each:

-1. 70% for the training strata
+1. 70% for training
-2. 20% for the validation strata
+2. 20% for validation
-3. 10% for the test strata
+3. 10% for test

-### EDA
+### Exploratory Data Analysis

-The link to our EDA notebook can be found in this [link](orca-eda.ipynb)
+A more complete version of our EDDA can be found in [our EDA notebook](orca-eda.ipynb).

 The audio samples in the dataset are not evenly distributed among the different species.
-The plot below shows the distribution of the number of samples per species.
+The plot below shows the distribution of the number of audio files obtained per species.

 ![Distribution of Audio Samples by number of Samples](images/EDASpeciesHistogram.png)

-As can be seen the KillerWhale and SpermWhale species have the largest number of overall samples.
-The falling left tail in the distribution lead us to remove some species which are under-represented in terms of number of samples.
-We list the included samples in the section on *Model Species* below
+As can be seen the Killer Whale and Sperm Whale species have the largest number of overall files.
+The long left tail in this distribution demonstrates why it was necessary to remove some species from our dataset.
+We list the included samples in the next section.

-92% of all the audio samples have been recorded for less than 10seconds and 85% of all the samples are 5 seconds or below in duration.
+It's important to note that files were not of consistent lengths.
+92% of all the audio samples are less than 10 seconds long, and 85% of all the samples are 5 seconds or below in duration.

 ![Distribution of Audio Length](images/HistogramAudioSamples.png)

-To have a uniform sample duration, we derived quantized samples of fixed size audio files of close to 1 second in duration.
+To have a uniform sample duration for use in training and inference, we derive quantized samples of fixed size audio files of slightly less than 1 second in duration.
 For example given a 5 second original audio sample, 5 quantized samples with the same training label were created.

-After the quantization process, the SpermWhale species dominated the number of samples and ended up being our dominant class.
+After the quantization process, the Sperm Whale species dominated the number of samples and ended up being our dominant class.

 Since the audio data were recorded over a period of several years and across different geographies and equipment, there is a large variety of sampling rates employed.
 The plot below shows the distribution of sampling rates used.

 ![Distribution of Sampling rates](images/HistogramSamplingRate.png)

-For our MEL feature extraction, we resample the audio at a fixed rate of 16kHz for a consistent treatment across the audio samples.
+For our MEL feature extraction, we resample the audio at a fixed rate of 16 kHz for a consistent treatment across the audio samples.

 #### Modeled species